itlab-vision/openvino-smart-library/README.md

 # Smart Library

-The applicattion is automated “smart library” based on [OpenVINO toolkit][openvino-toolkit] and pre-trained models from [Open Model Zoo](OMZ).
+The applicattion is automated “smart library” based on [OpenVINO toolkit][openvino-toolkit] and pre-trained models from [Open Model Zoo][OMZ].
 It involves the registration of the reader; authorization of the reader through face recognition; receiving and returning books by recognizing QR codes generated for each book in the library.
 The following pretrained models for face recognition is used: